consoledotdev/home/content/tools/server-monitoring.md

   scale you may be able to set up a peering or interconnection relationship but most of the time your monitoring traffic will egress over the public internet.
   This can become expensive.
-- **Data protection.** The best SaaS server monitoring tools have lots of certifications to ensure compliance with data protection regulations, but there is still a nervousness about sending sensitive monitoring data to third parties.
+- **Data protection.** The best SaaS server monitoring services have lots of certifications to ensure compliance with data protection regulations, but there is still a nervousness about sending sensitive monitoring data to third parties.
 In reality, most monitoring data is numerical and lacks the context